-Forgive my magical thinking but in storytelling, three is a magic number and a trope of folk tales such as the one I’m currently working on.
-Oddly it’s taken me three attempts to write this post, not helped by the opioid haze of the last 600 (and counting) days and a crisis that tells me it’s increasingly hard to reconcile my desire to make films with the reality of what’s involved.
-At such times I remind myself filmmaking – the good stuff – is supposed to be hard even when it’s on a spectrum ranging from ‘thankless’ to ‘futile’.
+Forgive my magical thinking but in storytelling the number three is said to have magic properties, a trope of folk tales such as the one I’m currently working on.
+Oddly it’s taken three attempts to write this post, not helped by the opioid haze of the last 600 (and counting) days and an existential crisis where I try to reconcile my desire to make films with the reality.
+At such times I remind myself that filmmaking – the good stuff – is supposed to be hard even if it’s on a spectrum ranging from ‘thankless’ to ‘futile’.

 Another reason I’ve avoided writing is because I don’t wish to dwell on the negatives.
 ‘Scottish film isn’t the hill I’m prepared to die on,’ I tell my husband.
 ‘Hummock, more like,’ he replies.
 He’s right.
 I recall a conversation I once had with a writer acquaintance outside a local supermarket about the goings-on at a Scottish film awards do.
 I was taken aback when my companion said casually, ‘Oh, and so-and-so won the keep breathing award,’ referring to the recipient of a lifetime achievement honour.